sharvaritarte/Weather_App/README.md

 SkyMood is a Kotlin-based Android app that provides real-time weather updates with dynamic backgrounds and Lottie animations for different weather conditions like sunny, cloudy, rain, and snow.
 Users can search for any city and get detailed weather information including temperature, humidity, wind speed, sunrise/sunset, and atmospheric pressure.

-Features
+✨ Features

-Real-time weather updates for any city.
+🌡️ Real-time weather updates for any city

-Dynamic backgrounds reflecting current weather conditions.
+🎨 Dynamic backgrounds reflecting current weather

-Lottie animations for sun, clouds, rain, and snow.
+🌈 Lottie animations for sun, clouds, rain, and snow

-Interactive search to fetch weather data for user-specified cities.
+🔍 Interactive search to fetch weather data for any city

-Detailed weather info: temperature, humidity, wind speed, sunrise/sunset, pressure.
+📊 Detailed weather info: temperature, humidity, wind speed, sunrise/sunset, pressure

-Date and day display for user reference.
+📅 Date and day display

-Technologies Used
+🛠️ Technologies Used

 Language: Kotlin